Example: [Collected via e-mail, December 2011]

 As far as the hunting and feeding behaviors, yes wolves have been known to surplus kill in times of plenty, meaning they may kill more than they can eat (so called "sport" hunting "for fun" as mentioned in the quote).
 However, this natural predatory behavior is to ensure a future food source as wolves are scavengers that will eat from food sources that are already dead and even fairly decomposed.
 This behavior is also documented in other predatory animals around the world.

-The average wolf will consume the equivalent of 18 deer/elk per year depending on their age and health.
+The average wolf will consume the equivalent of

 Last updated: 18 January 2012